nickchase/k0s/docs/k0sctl-install.md

           keyPath: ~/.ssh/id_rsa
     ```

 2. Add `controller` and `worker` entries for each node in the cluster, making sure to provide each host with a valid IP address that is reachable by k0sctl, as well as the connection details for an SSH connection.

- **Note**: Refer to the [k0sctl documentation](https://github.com/k0sproject/k0sctl#configuration-file-spec-fields) for k0sctl configuration specifications.
+In this case, that means you have the private key(s) available on the same machine as `k0sctl` and the public key(s) are added to `authorized_keys` on the target servers.

+   You can also add additional entries as needed, as shown in the list of [`k0sctl` configuration entries](https://github.com/k0sproject/k0sctl?tab=readme-ov-file#configuration-file).
+For example, when installing on Amazon Web Services, the discovery process can sometimes find an inaccessible internal IP address.
+You can override this address using the `privateAddress` parameter, as in:

+      - role: worker
+        os: debian
+        privateAddress: 10.0.0.2

 ### 3. Deploy the cluster